timkelty/craft-groupby/README.md

 A Craft plugin (Twig filter) for grouping entries.

+Note: I have no plan to update this plugin for Craft 3.
+See https://github.com/sjelfull/craft3-collections, which can do the same thing, but also much more.

 ## Usage

 * `param 1`: Attribute to group by, in dot notation